ThingPulse/minigrafx/Introduction.md

 happen if you'd call gfx.fillBuffer(1)?
 This would draw the second color from the palette to the buffer which is ILI9341_WHITE.

+After filling the buffer with black pixels we set the color to white and draw a line from (0,0) to (20,20).
+Then we go on and draw a filled circle at the position (20, 20) with radius 5.

 ```C++
 void loop() {
   gfx.fillBuffer(0);